-Pre: One upper division course in Political Science and one HAP designated course; or one upper division Political Science course with HAP designation.
-May be concurrent with Internship if outside of legislative work schedule.
-Open to students awarded a UH West Oʻahu Legislative Fellowship for placement at the Hawaiʻi State Legislature.
-Field placement, integrated with academic study.
+Pre: One upper division course in Political Science or PUBA 306 or equivalent; and one HAP designated course.
+May be concurrent with Internship if it does not interfere with the legislative work schedule.

+Open to the student awarded the UH West Oʻahu Legislative Fellowship for placement in Hawaiʻi State Legislature, integrated with academic study.
+(Cross-list PUBA 402)